 But since you asked, I am here to tell you that this makes the best glass of chocolate milk you’ll ever drink!

-If you have any questions about this recipe or any other, please don’t hesitate to get in touch.
+If you have any questions about this post or recipe, I am happy to help.

 - 1 cup filtered water